 User-Agent: Mozilla/5.0 (Windows NT 10.0; WOW64; rv:52.0) Gecko/20100101 Firefox/50.0

 body of the request is user=johndoe&yourname=John&comments=hello%20there&anticsrf=0.19000114507535215

-To prevent the scanner from sending this particular request, you need to specify something in the POST Data Black List that is unique to this request body.
+To prevent the scanner from sending this particular request, you need to specify something in the POST Data Exclude List that is unique to this request body.
 In this case, you could enter "yourname".
 You may not want to enter "anticsrf", as it would very likely be in all POST requests for this web application.